 Samadhi of Rani Lakshmibai

 Situated around 400 meter from the Phool Bag.
 Rani Lakshmi Bai ( Jhansi ki Rani ) been shot dead by British soldiers at this very place.
 Here you will see a 3D image of Jhansi ki Rani, fighting with British soldiers.
-The statue of Laxmi Bai at this place is about eight-metre tall with a continuous flame in respect of this brave figure.
+The statue of Laxmi Bai at this place is about eight-meter tall with a continuous flame in respect of this brave figure.
 A must visit for all patriotic Indians to see and pay respects for the great Rani Lakshmi Bai.

 There are more place you can explore during your Gwalior trip like; 64 Yogini temple and Bateshwar group of temples that are around 35 Km from Gwalior, located at Mitavali and Padhavali village respectively.